Water leaks

 Corrective action:

-NOTE: When installing the butyl tape, do not touch the mating surface (it impairs adhesion).
+NOTE: When installing butyl tape, do not touch the mating surface (this will reduce adhesion).

 Door seal